lavague-ai/LaVague/docs/index.md

 TO keep up to date with our project backlog [here](https://github.com/orgs/lavague-ai/projects/1/views/2).

-### 🚨 Disclaimer
+!!! warning "Disclaimer"

     This project executes LLM-generated code using `exec`.
 This is not considered a safe practice.
 We therefore recommend taking extra care when using LaVague (such as running LaVague in a sandboxed environment)!